SAFEHR-data/omopcat/inst/app/www/help_tab.md

 ##### Export tab

-View concepts that have been selected in the **Concepts tab** and press **Export CSV** to create a text file of selected concepts that can be used in the omop_es extraction system.
+View concepts that have been selected in the **Select concepts** box and press **Export CSV** to create a text file of selected concepts that can be used in the omop_es extraction system.

 #### How omopcat works